Westside Family Handbook

 VACCINATION POLICY

 Following state law, all students are required to be fully immunized in alignment with CDC regulations.
-Additionally, all students and employees are required to be fully vaccinated against COVID-19 or have a medical or religious exemption on file with the school.
 We also strongly encourage all to stay up to date on any boosters as recommended by public health or a healthcare provider.

 HEAD LICE